Deerfoot Trail: Future

 Alberta Transportation and the city of Calgary began a study in 2016 to develop short-term and long-term plans for Deerfoot Trail.
-Almost the entire length of the freeway is being assessed, though changes are not anticipated for the two major interchanges at Stoney Trail, completed in 2009 and 2013.
+Almost the entire length of the freeway was assessed.
 The study aimed to address Deerfoot's problems overall, as opposed to localized solutions that could simply shift traffic bottlenecks to another section of the freeway.
 Five short-term options were presented in May 2017; they included a braided ramp in south Calgary between Southland Drive and Anderson Road, a jughandle intersection at 32 Avenue NE and 12 Street NE, left turn restrictions on McKnight Boulveard east of Deerfoot, and a pair of new northbound on-ramps between McKnight Boulevard and Airport Trail.
 All possibilities for improvement were considered, including high-occupancy vehicle lanes.
 Despite the initial fixes presented by the study, Alberta Transportation did not include any of the proposed projects on the list of unfunded capital projects.
 In 2017, the City of Calgary began work to construct a 2-lane bridge for bus rapid transit over Deerfoot Trail south of 17 Avenue SE.
 As part of Calgary Transit's developing network of bus-only routes, the new bridge does not interchange with Deerfoot Trail and was completed in late 2018.

-In March 2019, Transportation Minister Brian Mason announced plans for $478 million worth of improvements to a 21 km stretch of Deerfoot between Beddington Trail in the north and Anderson Road in the south.
-The United Conservative Party later reduced this commitment to a total of $210 million.
+In March 2019, Brian Mason, the Minister of Transportation, announced plans for $478 million worth of improvements to a 21 km stretch of Deerfoot between Beddington Trail in the north and Anderson Road in the south.
+The United Conservative Party later that year reduced the government's financial commitment to the project to a total of $210 million.
 The joint Deerfoot Trail study was completed in early 2021, summarizing the short and long-term improvement options that had been presented throughout the study period.
-Work began in 2023 to widen and improve the freeway by adding a fourth lane in both directions for most of the freeway length, interchange improvements, and bridge widening.
+Starting in January 2023, Aecon and several other contractors began a nearly $800 million, four-year improvement project for the freeway.
+The objectives are to widen most six lane portions of the freeway to eight lanes, and an auxiliary lane in several of the short weave zones, twin the Ivor Strong Bridge and mainline bridges over Glenmore Trail, and various other interchange reconfigurations and modernizations.
+All work north of Memorial Drive was completed by 2025, with the balance expected to be completed by late 2027.